sibaku/sibaku.github.io/rasterizer_wip/LsxAHcU7jQHHYeZYdfSo.md

 What do you think will be the result?

-To avoid spoiling you, the solution with code can be seen in the next section.
+You can scroll below to the next code block to run it and see if your result looks similar!
+To avoid code spoilers, the final code is hidden, but you can just click on it to reveal it.

 <!-- data-readOnly="false" data-showGutter="false" -->
 ``` js